adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 ## **5.1.3.
 ClientHello Message Content (Flight 0)**
 <br>

-The ClientHello message is first message of first flight.
+The ClientHello message is the first message of the first flight.
 The RFC counts flights starting from 1, we count them starting from 0, because we assume the Flight 0 is "waiting for ClientHello" state, Flight 1 is after receiving the first ClientHello.
-So, you can track the flight numbers as this way.
+So, you can track the flight numbers this way.

 <sup>from [backend/src/dtls/clienthello.go](../backend/src/dtls/clienthello.go)</sup>
 ```go